kremniov/thttp/README.md

 # thttp (TestHTTP)

-A simple HTTP server written in Go for testing purposes.
+A simple HTTP server is written in Go for testing purposes.

 ## Features